planetfederal/qgis-plugin-template/README.md

 	* "Travis files for Travis CI integration".
 If checked, a `travis.yml` file will be added for Travis CI integration.
 It will define a travis task that runs the unit tests that are added in case the "Tests for Tester plugin" option has been checked.

+	* "Sample dialog files".
+If checked, it adds a sample dialog tat can be used in the plugin.
+A `.ui` file is included, which contains the design of the dialog.
+A `.py` file is included as well, containing the logic of the dialog.
+The dialog class is not called from anywhere in the plugin skeleton.
+It's up to you to instantiate it and use it from the plugin code.

 	* "Add qgiscommons library". if checked, the [qgiscommons](https://github.com/boundlessgeo/lib-qgis-commons) library is added as a dependency of the plugin.
 If this option is enabled, the following ones will be available:

 		* "Add Settings menu".
 If your plugin has user settings, check this to have a corresponding menu that will display a custom interface to edit settings values.
 Settings are defined in a `settings.json` file in the plugin folder.
 Open it and edit there the settings that you need for your plugin, defining its name, default value and type.
 Check the qgiscommons help to know more about how to later use settings values.